Wednesday, November 03, 2021

 Shi Jinbo, “A Study of the Earliest Tibetan Woodcut Copies.”
 PDF from internet.
 I hope you can find it if you search for it.

-This blog is offered in homage to Leonard, with gratitude.
+This blog is offered in homage to Leonard, with appreciation for his scholarship and gratitude for his kindness.

 Have a close look at the Metropolitan Museum’s outstandingly accomplished stitched silk ‘painting,’ dated to 1330-32, depicting in its lower left-hand corner, these two Mongol princes, their wives in the facing right-hand corner.
 All four are in typical devotional poses as patrons of the holy object that is none other than the very icon where their portraits appear.
 Try to identify them.
 Didn’t Heather write about this somewhere?
 At least one of the legends is legible enough.